egarner99/GA5/README.md

 **Code Provided:**

-One option it gave was to try to add --recursive and --dryrun, which I tried:
+One option it gave was to try to add --recursive and --dry-run, which I tried:
 ```bash
 ./bulk-chmod.sh --path ./scripts --files +x --recursive --dry-run
 ```